Fixing Overly Salty Canned Sardines

 Culinary Variations

-Canned sardines can be enjoyed in a variety of ways, from serving on toast or crackers to being incorporated into salads with capers or anchovies and dressed with herbs, spices, and vinaigrettes for varied flavor profiles.
+Canned sardines can be enjoyed in a variety of ways, from serving on toast or crackers to being incorporated into salads with capers (What wine goes well with capers?) or anchovies (What wine goes well with anchovies?) and dressed with herbs, spices, and vinaigrettes for varied flavor profiles.

 Reducing Saltiness